PoliticalGraveyard.com

 KOONTZ: See also Cecil Koontz Leberknight

 Koontz, Arthur Burke (b.
 1885) — also known as Arthur B. Koontz — of Charleston, Kanawha County, W.Va.
 Born in Nicholas County, W.Va., January 29, 1885.
 Democrat.
-Lawyer; candidate for Governor of West Virginia, 1920; candidate in primary for U.S. Senator from West Virginia, 1934; delegate to Democratic National Convention from West Virginia, 1936, 1956; member of Democratic National Committee from West Virginia, 1940-59.
+Lawyer; candidate for Governor of West Virginia, 1920; candidate for U.S. Senator from West Virginia, 1934; delegate to Democratic National Convention from West Virginia, 1936, 1956; member of Democratic National Committee from West Virginia, 1940-59.
 Episcopalian.
 Member, American Bar Association; Order of the Coif; Phi Alpha Delta; Phi Beta Kappa; Freemasons; Knights Templar; Shriners.
 Burial location unknown.

 Koontz, David P. — of Frederick, Frederick County, Md.
 Democrat.
 Candidate for Maryland state house of delegates District 3, 1998.
 Still living as of 1998.

-Koontz, Harney See J. Harney Koontz
+Koontz, Harvey See John Harvey Koontz

 Koontz, John (c.1909-1995) — of Carson City, Nev.
 Born about 1909.
 Democrat.
 Secretary of state of Nevada, 1950; delegate to Democratic National Convention from Nevada, 1952 (alternate), 1956.
 Died in 1995 (age about 86 years).
 Interment at Lone Mountain Cemetery, Carson City, Nev.